d-x-s/vacbase/README.md

 ![Entity Relationship Diagram](data/ERDiagram.png?raw=true "Entity Relationship Diagram") This image is is best viewed in another tab.

+# What we could improve or add:
+1) Scalability.
+Database instances on UBC servers are locked to a maximum of 2 users simultaneously.
+   If we were to seriously implement this project and use it for a real-world applications, we would need to find a paid database hosting service that allows multiple connections.

 # About us!
 | Team Member   | Github        |
 | ------------- | ------------- |
 | Alice         | [https://github.com/alicekanng](https://github.com/alicekanng "link title")|
 | Jonathan      | [https://github.com/JonAndYu](https://github.com/JonAndYu "link title")    |
 | Davis         | [https://github.com/d-x-s](https://github.com/d-x-s "link title")          |